 Many divorce lawyers present themselves with the “bulldog” image, claiming they will fight to the death over every issue.
 We avoid this approach, not because we are afraid to fight, but because this approach doesn’t always work.
 It’s expensive and sometimes the only one who wins is the lawyer.
 A better legal custody approach is to try and get a plan that will let you move on with your life, and you need a legal team that will help solve problems, not create them.
-At Kohlmeyer Hagen Law Office, we solve child custody, child support, and parenting time problems.
+At Kohlmeyer Hagen, Law Office Chtd., we solve child custody, child support and parenting time problems.

 Many of our clients are surprised to learn that there is no automatic presumption in favor of one parent or the other regarding Minnesota child custody.
 Most people assume that, barring exceptional circumstances, the mother will automatically get custody of the children.
 This is not the case anymore.
 The court is focusing more on “parenting plans,” in which the mother and father have a fairly equal chance for physical custody (where the child is housed) and shared legal custody (making important decisions regarding the child).

-Whether you are a mother or father facing a child custody dispute, we will help you achieve the best possible parenting time solution for you and your children.
+Whether you are a mother or father facing a child custody dispute, we will help you achieve the most favorable possible parenting time solution for you and your children.

 Another important issue in child custody proceedings involves the rights of grandparents and other third parties.
 In many cases, grandparents end up being very important to the kids and important to their grandchildren’s upbringing, especially during the tumultuous times as the parents begin divorce proceedings.
 They often feel that they deserve at least visitation privileges, if not physical custody.

 We represent grandparents and parents in custody/visitation disputes involving grandparents.

 Do Stepparents Have A Right Visitation In Minnesota?